rsalmei/about-time/README.md

 ## Changelog highlights:
+- 3.1.0: include support for parameters in callable mode; official support for python 3.8, 3.9 and 3.10
 - 3.0.0: greatly improved the counter/throughput mode, with a single argument and working in real time
 - 2.0.0: feature complete, addition of callable and throughput modes
 - 1.0.0: first public release, context manager mode